Cash Buyer. No Extension Required.

 We have bought flats with fewer than 7 years remaining on the lease.
 There is no minimum threshold below which we automatically decline.
 What matters is the full picture: the flat, the location, the building, and the freeholder situation.

-No. We buy the flat as it is.
-We do not require a lease extension before completing the sale.
+We buy the flat as it is, with no requirement for a lease extension before completing the sale.
 We factor the existing lease length into our offer rather than asking you to go through the extension process first.

 The shorter the lease, the greater the discount relative to the full-length equivalent.
 This reflects the cost of extending the lease and the reduced pool of buyers.
 We are transparent about how we have arrived at our figure, and our offer does not change after we have made it.